 For net-metered systems in municipal utility districts, cooperatives, and people's utility districts, the state requires that interconnection be available pursuant to OR Revised Statutes 757.300.
 Systems that generate electricity using solar power, wind power, hydropower, fuel cells or biomass resources are eligible.
 Net-metered systems must be intended primarily to offset part or all of a customer's requirements for electricity.
 The aggregated capacity of all net-metered systems is limited to 0.5% of a utility's historic single-hour peak load.

-- Level 2: applies to certified systems <2 MW that comply with IEEE standards and UL 1741.
+- Level 2: applies to certified systems up to 2 MW that comply with IEEE standards and UL 1741.
 Interconnection to area networks is permitted, with limitations.
 Utilities may charge fees of up to $50 plus $1 per kW of system capacity, plus "the reasonable cost of any required minor modifications to the electric distribution system or additional review."
 Costs for engineering work performed as part of an impact study or interconnection facilities study are limited to $100 per hour.

 - Level 3: applies to systems that do not qualify for Level 1 or Level 2 review.
 Interconnection to area networks is permitted, with limitations.
 Utilities may charge fees of up to $100 plus $2 per kW of system capacity, plus charges for time spent on any required impact or facilities studies.
 Costs for engineering work performed as part of an impact study or interconnection facilities study are limited to $100 per hour.
 If a utility must install facilities in order to accommodate the interconnection of a system, the applicant must pay for the costs of such facilities.
+With the exception of certain inverter-based systems 25 kW or less, a manual, external disconnect switch is required.

 Large Generator Interconnection: The third set of statewide interconnection standards is for large generator facilities, applicable to systems >20 MW.
 The PUC approved interconnection procedures and a standard interconnection agreement based on The Federal Energy Regulatory Commission's (FERC) Large Generator Interconnection Procedures and Large Generator Interconnection Agreement.